-The Young Professionals Network (YPN) was designed to help the younger generation of REALTORS® build a stronger link with the real estate industry and expand networking and business opportunities.
-The YPN Pledge taps into the enthusiasm and political engagement of this a large and diverse group of REALTORS®.
+The Young Professionals Network (YPN) was designed to help the younger generation of REALTORS\ build a stronger link with the real estate industry and expand networking and business opportunities.
+The YPN Pledge taps into the enthusiasm and political engagement of this a large and diverse group of REALTORS\.
 This pledge promotes a culture of investing in RPAC while increasing participation in the Major Investor program.
-Learn More

-Contact: Rob Reuter at 312-329-8433 / rreuter@realtors.org
+Contact: Liz Demorest at 202-383-1030 / Idemorest@realtors.org